jacobheun/knox/Readme.md

 ### Stream Multipart

 The streamMultipart method allows users to upload files to a path in s3 (this does not include the specified bucket) as a multipart operation using Node-formidable to parse the upload form, where 'request' is the form post request.
 Returns an event listener for the knox client.
-TODO: make file extension dynamic as it cannot be predicted.

-    //preferred
     var listener = client.streamMultipart(request, "path/in/s3");

-    var listener = client.streamMultipart(request, "path/in/s3", "myFile.ext");
+    //include a new file name without an extension (the extension is added dynamically) var listener = client.streamMultipart(request, "path/in/s3", "myNewFileName");

 ### Get Multipart Uploads